ARMmbed/mbed-os-example-lorawan/README.md

 }
 ```

-Essentially you can make the whole application with Mbed LoRaWAN stack in 6K if you drop the RTOS from Mbed OS.
+Essentially you can make the whole application with Mbed LoRaWAN stack in 6K if you drop the RTOS from Mbed OS and use a smaller standard C/C++ library like new-lib-nano.
+Please find instructions [here](https://os.mbed.com/blog/entry/Reducing-memory-usage-with-a-custom-prin/).

 For more information, please follow this [blog post](https://os.mbed.com/blog/entry/Reducing-memory-usage-by-tuning-RTOS-con/).